kamilfranek/kamilfranek.github.io/_posts/2018-06-03-how-can-census-data-help-you-to-evaluate-business-potential.md

     <figcaption></figcaption>
 </figure>

-In the chart above you can see that it is not only Usti nad Labem that stands out but also Ostrava.
-Both of these cities have a significantly higher share of employed people offset by lower share of the self-employed and employed population.
-The rest look roughly homogenous except the capital Praha, with a high share of self-employed and lower unemployment.
+In the chart above you can see that it is not only Ustí nad Labem that stands out but also Ostrava.
+Both of these cities have a significantly higher share of unemployed people offset by lower share of the self-employed and employed population.
+The rest looks roughly homogenous except the capital Praha, with a high share of self-employed and lower unemployment.

 Detail split by age structure below is pretty similar across cities, but if you focus on Ústi and Ostrava again you can spot slightly higher share of young people below 19-year-old.
 This is strongly connected to a higher share of unemployment we showed before.
 A segment of young people below 19 years usually has quite higher unemployment rate than is the population average.